Andrew Rawdin BSc (Sheffield Hallam), MRes (York)

 - Discrete event simulation modelling

-- Health economic modelling and appraisal of pharmaceutical interventions
+- Health economic modelling

 - Population dynamics modelling in epidemic disease transmission

 - Investigation of relationships between long term degenerative diseases and exposure to industrial pollutants.